How to Make Money Driving Cars

 Of course there is also app platforms such as Grubhub where you can create your own schedule, make decent pay, and essentially create a side hustle driving.

-If you are interested in becoming a pizza delivery driver check out my article for helpful tips doing so, or check out my other article if you have tried your hand at delivering pizza and want advanced tips to make more money doing so.
+If you are interested in becoming a pizza delivery driver check out my article for helpful tips doing so.

 This one is also going to seem a bit obvious.
 I'm sure you have probably heard of ridesharing companies like Uber and Lyft.
 Well to be honest it's really not a bad gig as a driving side hustle, as long as you own a vehicle that meets their requirements and have a good driving record without any kind of DUI.
 It is important to note however that if you want to make decent money driving for either Uber or Lyft, that your services be available in an area that will net you a decent amount of money and tips.
 Areas such as Detroit have been reported to offer little benefit to such drivers.